Robin Greenfield: Environmental activism

-In 2013, Greenfield cycled 4700 mi across America on a bicycle made of bamboo to inspire Americans to live more sustainably.
-On this 104-day ride he used 160 gal of water, created 2 lb of trash, traveled via his own power except for 1 mi on a ferry into New York City, plugged into five electrical outlets, and never turned on a light switch.
+In 2013, Greenfield cycled 4700 mi across America on a bicycle made of bamboo.
+On the 104-day ride he used 160 gal of water, created 2 lb of trash, traveled via his own power except for 1 mi on a ferry into New York City, plugged into five electrical outlets, and never turned on a light switch.
+About 70 percent of his diet came from dumpsters—he ate more than 280 lb of food from grocery store dumpsters to bring attention to food waste.